oracle/fmw-kubernetes/OracleIdentityGovernance/kubernetes/design-console-ingress/README.md

 # An Ingress per domain chart
 This chart is for deploying an Ingress resource in front of a WebLogic domain cluster for using Oracle Identity Governance Design Console.
-We support the Ingress type: NGINX .
+We support the Ingress type: NGINX or TRAEFIK.

 ## Prerequisites
 - Have Docker and a Kubernetes cluster running and have `kubectl` installed and configured.
 - Have Helm installed.
-- The corresponding Ingress controller, NGINX, is installed in the Kubernetes cluster.
+- The corresponding Ingress controller, NGINX or Traefik, is installed in the Kubernetes cluster.
 - A WebLogic domain cluster deployed by `weblogic-operator` is running in the Kubernetes cluster.

 ## Installing the chart